 Using responsible practices to conserve and create energy

-We have established a Director, Global Energy Service position, with worldwide responsibility, and we maintain an energy management system.
-The corporate Environment, Health, and Safety department reviews this program annually.
-Program objectives are supported by a number of other company initiatives that address energy issues, including our EHS Policy, review of capital investments and acquisitions for EHS impacts, and green chemistry reviews.
+We have established a Global Energy Services team, with worldwide responsibility, and oversight of energy management throughout the Company.
+Program objectives are supported by a number of other company initiatives that address energy issues, including our EHS Policy, engineering standards and review of capital investments.
 As a result, our new facilities make use of state-of-the art, energy-efficient technologies.